Koopman-Assisted Reinforcement Learning: Koopman-Assisted Reinforcement Learning (KARL)

 \subsection{Koopman Tensor Formulation of Controlled Dynamics}

 We now focus on how to advance the basis functions via the Koopman operator, given the current state and action.
 That is, we would like to find the mapping $(x,u) \mapsto \phi(x')$.
 We also impose that the dictionary functions approximately span a finite-dimensional Koopman-invariant subspace of the value function for each $u$, so that there exists a matrix $K^u\in \mathbb{R}^{d_x\times d_x}$ such that $K^u\phi(x) = \phi(x')$.
 The goal is to construct the Koopman matrix $K^u$ for every action $u\in\mathcal{U}$ given state and action trajectory data and a state dictionary space $\phi$.
-To do so, we take an approach similar to that described in SINDYc \cite{brunton2016sparse,Kaiser2018prsa} where a dictionary space on states and actions is used to predict the next state, that is $\Theta(x,u)\mapsto x'$.
+To do so, we follow an approach similar to that described in SINDYc \cite{brunton2016sparse,Kaiser2018prsa} where a dictionary space on states and actions is used to predict the next state, that is $\Theta(x,u)\mapsto x'$.
 There are 2 important differences in our approach.
 First, we are not trying to predict the next state $x'$, but rather the next dictionary function value $\phi(x')$.
 Second, to respect the fact that the state dictionary space spans a Koopman invariant subspace for every $u$, it must be that the state-action dictionary is separable in state and action.
-Modeling the state-action dictionary space as multiplicatively separable as $\psi(u)\otimes \phi(x)$ and then further assuming that there exists a linear mapping $\psi(u)\otimes\phi(x)\mapsto \phi(x')$ allows us to construct a Koopman matrix $K^u$ for every action $u$.
+Modeling the state-action dictionary space as multiplicatively separable as $\psi(u)\otimes \phi(x)$ and subsequently assuming that there exists a linear mapping $\psi(u)\otimes\phi(x)\mapsto \phi(x')$ allows us to construct a Koopman matrix $K^u$ for every action $u$.
 In what follows, we formally describe how constructing a tensor from the linear operator $\psi\otimes\phi \mapsto \phi$ allows us to calculate the matrix $K^u$ for any given u.